memiDev/Large-Scale-GA/README.md

 # Large-Scale GA
-### A genetic algorithm developed for a large scale problems with discrete representation.
+### A genetic algorithm developed for problems with discrete representation.

 This library contains different GA operators ready to be used in small or large optimization problems such as: